hamhut1066/cslp/README.md

 and an array of `edges`, corresponding to the numbers of the stops that are adjacent to the current stop.
 Initially I had planned on using references to the actual stop structs, but I was getting serious issues with persistence of addresses for some reason.
+### IList
+this is simply a linked-list of integers. useful when dealing with graphs that can grow to unknown sizes.

 In actuality, the array of `edges` are structs, (`StopEdge`), that contain both a weight, source and destination value. the weight being the cost of traveling that edge, and the source and destination values corresponding to